raganwald-deprecated/homoiconic/2012/08/decisioons_decisions.md

 The first one, written with method decorators, makes it easy to look at a class--like `SomeExampleModel`--and know everything about that model's behaviour.
 The second one, written with YouAreDaChef, makes it easy to look at a particular concern--like managing a cache--and know everything about the concern's behaviour.
 They both make it easy to look at a model class and understand its primary responsibility, uncluttered by other concerns.

 The YouAreDaChef approach is thus superior when you want to make working with cross-cutting concerns easy.
+If you're adding authorization or permissions to an application, you probably want all of the rules for who can do what located in one place, not "scattered" across the application.

-[Café au Life][Recursive Universe] demonstrates this approach with the knobs turned up to eleven: Concerns like caching and garbage collection are entirely separated from core classes, and you can learn how the code works a piece at a time.
+[Café au Life][Recursive Universe] demonstrates the YouAreDaChef approach with the knobs turned up to eleven: Concerns like caching and garbage collection are entirely separated from core classes, and you can learn how the code works one concern at a time.

 [Recursive Universe]: http://recursiveuniver.se

+One More Thing
+---

+Method decorators do exactly what they look like they do: They are expressions that return a function that is then bound to a property in a prototype.
+Everything else we might say about "inheritance" and "classes" works exactly as it always works in JavaScript.

+Duh, one might say.
+That's how inheritance works.
+Actually, inheritance can work in a lot of different ways.
+Ruby inheritance is different from C++ inheritance.
+JavaScript inheritance is different from Java inheritance.

+Method decorators make working with JavaScript's existing inheritance mechanism easy.
+What kind of inheritance does YouAreDaChef make easy?

+YouAreDaChef treats methods as having advice and a *default* body.
+So in the `triggers` example above, `triggers` is *after advice* and the body of `recalculate` is the *default body*.
+If there is no inheritance involved, it works exactly like method decorators.

+But when we have inheritance, YouAreDaChef has a more complex model than JavaScript's baked-in protocol.
+With YouAreDaChef, the before, after, around, and guard advice is always inherited.
+Only the default body is overridden.
+Here's an example:

 Notes